What is Days Sales Outstanding?

 Here, we only have a single data point to work with (2020 DSO = 55 days), but for modeling on the job, it is ideal to take a close look at historical trends over multiple years.

-In addition, as a sanity check, DSO assumptions should also be referenced against the average DSO of comparable peers.
+Note: As a sanity check, a company’s days sales outstanding (DSO) assumptions should also be referenced against the average DSO of comparable peers.

-Now, we can project A/R for the forecast period.
-To do so, we will divide the carried-forward DSO assumption (55 days) by 365 days and then multiply it by the revenue for each future period.
+Now, we can project A/R for the forecast period, which we’ll accomplish by dividing the carried-forward DSO assumption (55 days) by 365 days and then multiply it by the revenue for each future period.

 For example, A/R is forecasted to be $33mm in 2021, which was calculated by dividing 55 days by 365 days and multiplying the result by the $220mm in revenue.